 The president is famous for grandstanding (and has even closed the government in a fit of pique), but White House counselor Kellyanne Conway asserts that Donald Trump is serious about closing the border.
 “It certainly isn’t a bluff.
 You can take the president seriously,” Conway told Fox News Sunday, adding that “Congress can fix the problem of immigration that they’ve failed to fix.
 The president is looking at the metrics.”
 According to Politico writer Martin Matishak, “She also defended the president’s decision to cut off aid to the Central American countries of El Salvador, Guatemala and Honduras.
 Trump has claimed the governments of those countries had ‘set up’ migrant caravans for entry into the United States.
 ‘We need to send a message,’ Conway said.
 She brushed off the suggestion that ending aid would worsen life in those countries and cause more people to head to the United States.”

 Concerned About Your Immigration Status?
 Discuss Your Case with a Legal Professional

 The future of legal immigration is balancing on a precarious precipice.
 As the campaign season draws near, we’ll likely witness and experience many unexpected changes and compromises in immigration law and border wall security.
 At Guerra Sáenz, PL, we take great care to stay updated on fluctuating immigration policies because we are concerned about our current and potential clients.
-If you have questions about your immigration rights or are concerned about being deported, call our Boca Raton immigration attorneys today.
+If you have questions about your immigration rights or are concerned about being deported, call our Coral Springs immigration attorneys today.
 Our knowledgeable legal team can examine your case, explain your legal options, and represent your interests both in and out of court.

 Call Guerra Sáenz, PL today at (888) 936-3228 schedule a consultation.